thulab/iotdb-quality/docs/en/DataProfiling/Sample.md

 **Parameters:**

-+ `method`: The method of sampling, which is 'isometric' or 'reservoir'.
-By default, isometric sampling is used.
++ `method`: The method of sampling, which is 'reservoir' or 'isometric'.
+By default, reservoir sampling is used.
 + `k`: The number of sampling, which is a positive integer.
 By default, it's 1.

 **Output Series:** Output a single series.
 The type is the same as the input.
 The length of the output series is `k`.
 Each data point in the output series comes from the input series.